DC State Estimation

 Tip

 Here, the user triggers LU factorization as the default method for solving the DC state estimation problem.
-However, the user also has the option to select alternative factorization methods such as LDLt or QR:
+The available factorization methods are LL, LDLt, LU, KLU, and QR:

 analysis = dcStateEstimation(monitoring, LDLt)

-To obtain the bus voltage angles, the solve! function can be invoked as shown:
+To obtain the bus voltage angles, use the solve! function as shown:

 solve!(analysis)